julien-muke/gpt3/README.md

-# Build and Deploy a Responsive Website using HTML & CSS | 2023
+# Build and Deploy a Modern UI/UX GPT-3 Landing Page with ReactJS
 ![Screenshot](Screenshot.jpg)